HDFGroup/hdf-docker/storage-info/README.md

 }
 ```

-the JSON output looks like:
+the full JSON output is:

 ```json
 {